Sustainable Agriculture Institute

 Despite this, students researching online institutions are still encouraged to research the validity of the institution.
-Their are many standards which are used as a method of accediation in specific contries.
-The most widely accepted International Accediation Standard is ISO.
+There are many standards that are used as a method of accreditation in specific countries.
+The most widely accepted International Accreditation Standard is ISO.

 The International Standards Organization (ISO) is an independent, non-governmental membership organization, and the world’s largest developer of voluntary International Standards.

 The Quality Assurance Management Systems for application of Higher Education Requirements as adopted and implemented by e-campus Education meets the requirements outlined by ISO for the Standardization of Educational practices across international borders.
 The standard ensures that the SAI Education Platform provides educational services that are reliable and of good quality.
 For Educational Institutions, the standards are strategic tools that help to assure the quality of education provided.

 The SAI Quality Assurance System is maintained on the e-campus platform under the Quality Assurance Application.
 The Application facilitates the control and assurance of all documents, products, and business processes pertaining to the development and implementation of the Institute’s Pedagogy, Taxonomy, and Curricula.

 Many online institutions will also partner with a campus-based university to create and deliver their online programs.
 This enables an online institution to benefit from the specialized knowledge and technology that an online provider can offer, while the online institution is then able to offer validated degree courses.